acetaminophen and tramadolPronunciation

 Follow all directions on your prescription label.
 Never take this medicine in larger amounts, or for longer than prescribed.
 An overdose can damage your liver or cause death.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

-Do not stop using acetaminophen and tramadol suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using acetaminophen and tramadol.
+Do not stop using this medicine suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
+Ask your doctor how to safely stop using acetaminophen and tramadol.